AliceO2Group/WebUi/Framework/docs/reference/frontend-api.md

 ## WebSocketClient ⇐ [<code>EventEmitter</code>](#EventEmitter)
 Encapsulate WebSocket and provides the endpoint, filtering stream and authentification status.
+It also handles session token by adding it in the handshake request from sessionService transparently for developer.
+Authentification is done when `authed` event is emitted.

 **Kind**: global class
 **Extends**: [<code>EventEmitter</code>](#EventEmitter)